JanSuran03/tornado/README.md

 If you are familiar with [garden](https://github.com/noprompt/garden), this library has similar syntax.

-First, you have to define a list of hiccup vectors that should be compiled.
-Refer a namespace tornado.core, where you have available literally everything useful in this library.
-Define some example CSS like below and run (repl-css ~your-stylesheet~):
+First, you have to create a list of hiccup-like CSS structure that will be compiled.
+Refer a namespace ***tornado.core***, where you have available everything useful in this library.
+Define some example CSS like below and run it with a function "repl-css":

 ```clojure
 (require '[tornado.core :refer :all])